MethodManav/100xdev-assignment/README.md

 # 100xdev-assignment
-This Repository Contains The Solutions For The 100xdev assigment
+This Repository Contains The Solutions For The 100xdev assignment